Zabrane/qlnd/doc/LightningTickerplants.md

 whereby the number of symbols being requested is multiplied by 1000 Satoshis.
 A small memo message is also being derived along with a request time of 1hr.
-With the above modifications the response message for a call to `.u.sub` contains a third element, the lightning payment invoice.
+With the above modifications the response message for a call to `.u.sub` contains a third element, the Lightning payment invoice.

 ```q